-The quality of our work is at the heart of the PwC network and we invest significant and increasing resources in the continuous enhancement of quality across our network.
-This includes having a strong quality infrastructure supported by the right people and underlying tools and technology at both the network level and within our firm.
-More specifically, the PwC Network's Global Assurance Quality (GAQ) organisation aims to support member firms in promoting, enabling and continuously improving Assurance quality through effective policies, tools, guidance and systems used to further promote and monitor quality and build an appropriate level of consistency in what we do.
+Integrated and aligned in the right way The quality objectives focus on having the necessary capabilities and to deploy our people consistently using our intellectual and technological resources to deliver audits in an effective and efficient manner that fulfils the expectations of our clients and stakeholders.
+Put simply, designing our business and processes to deliver consistently high-quality audits.
+To help us achieve these objectives, the PwC network invests significant resources in the continuous enhancement of quality across our network.
+This includes having a strong quality infrastructure supported by the right people, underlying tools and technology at both the network level and within our firm, and a programme of continuous innovation and investment in our technology.
+The PwC network's Global Assurance Quality (GAQ) organisation aims to support PwC firms in promoting, enabling, and continuously improving Assurance quality through effective policies, tools, guidance and systems used to further promote and monitor quality and to build an appropriate level of consistency in what we do.
+These elements have been integrated and aligned by our network to create a comprehensive, holistic and interconnected quality management framework that each firm tailors to reflect our individual circumstances.
 Each firm is responsible for utilising the resources provided by the network as part of our efforts to deliver quality to meet the expectations of our stakeholders.